LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     ```bash
     sudo apt-get install -y mongodb-org
     ```
+    The installation should proceed with messages about installing, preparing, and unpacking packages.
 It can take a few minutes for the installation to complete.

 ### Task 4: Configure the MongoDB database